Doctor of Chiropractic Prerequisite Coursework

 Doctor of Chiropractic Degree Admission Guidelines

-Logan College of Chiropractic/University Programs will consider for admission students whose goals, abilities and character are consistent with our mission.
+Logan University will consider for admission students whose goals, abilities and character are consistent with our mission.
 Applicants must have completed the equivalent of at least three academic years of undergraduate study applicable toward a baccalaureate degree (90 semester hours) at an institution(s) accredited by an agency recognized by the U.S. Department of Education or an equivalent foreign agency with a GPA for these 90 hours of not less than 3.0 on a 4.0 grade scale.
 The 90 hours must include a minimum of 24 semester hours in life and physical science courses, of which half the courses must have a substantive laboratory component and with a minimum GPA in those classes of at least a 2.0 on a 4.0 grade scale.

 Applicants who do not meet the minimum 24 semester hours in life and physical science courses or whose GPA for 90 semester hours falls below a 3.0 on a 4.0 grade scale may be considered for the alternative admissions track.
 No student will be considered for admission who has completed fewer than 90 semester hours and/or has a GPA for these 90 hours of less than 2.75 on a 4.0 grade scale.

 The recommended coursework provides crucial preparation and background necessary for success in the Doctor of Chiropractic Degree Program and ensures Logan graduates are academically prepared and able to practice in all 50 states.
 Logan strongly recommends the 24 semester hours of life and physical science courses include:

 - Six semester hours of Biological Sciences: the Biological Sciences requirement should include one or more courses in the biological sciences with unduplicated content, of which one should include pertinent laboratory experience.